nrwl/nx/docs/nx-cloud/troubleshooting/explain-with-ai.md

 ## How to Use

+{% callout type="check" title="Authentication Required" %}
+If you don't see the "Explain with AI" button, make sure that you are logged into the application.
+{% /callout %}

 1. **Access the Task**:

    - First, navigate to the Nx Cloud dashboard and locate the task that failed.